-The proposal meets the minimum requirements regarding the provision of windows, minimum habitable room depths and minimum habitable room widths.
+• The proposal meets the minimum requirements regarding the provision of windows.
+Habitable room depths and room widths remain unaltered by the modifications.
 The development is acceptable with regard to the apartment layout requirements of the ADG and meets the objectives of this provision.